wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 export default InputForm;
 ```

-In this Component we accepting two props, onHandleSubmit, which is a form submit handler function and formRef which is a reference to this form.
+In this Component we are accepting two props, onHandleSubmit, which is a form submit handler function and formRef which is a reference to this form.
 We also have button with a Link, that can take user back to home page, and a submit button.
 There is one more thing which is very important, textarea element has name attribute set to 'prompt', this will be relevant later, when we'll try to send a fetch request to our /api endpoint.

-Before we come back to Chat component, where we have our logic, let me check handler folder and I'll go over all the functions we have there.
+Before we come back to Chat component, where we have our logic, let me check handler folder, and I'll go over all the functions we have there.

 ```ts
 // helpers/helpers.ts